 These principal components are created in such as way so that the first one accounts for as much as the variance in the data as possible, the second one then accounts for as much of the remaining variance and so on.

 As you can see in Figure 1 below, the first component represents pretty much 70% of all the variance in the data with each additional component accounting for less and less.
 This means we can represent pretty much all the information in the data without losing much using just five components, and around about 80% using just two components.

 The next step was to then run the k-means clustering algorithm on the data.
-As shown in Figure 2 the players split relatively neatly into five distinct coloured clusters when plotted by the first two principal components (click the image to zoom in).
+As shown in Figure 2 the players split relatively neatly into five distinct coloured clusters when plotted by the first two principal components.

 As a quick test we can look at the grey cluster located at the bottom of the image in more detail to see which players are contained within it (Figure 3).
 If you click the image to zoom in on it you can see it’s done a pretty good job of pulling out the goalkeepers from the rest of the players.
 This is to be expected since goalkeeper’s stats should be pretty distinct from outfield players but it’s reassuring to check the technique passes this first simple test before we move on.